 Your online accounts contain valuable assets and essential information that make up your digital identity.
 As passwords are often the first layer of defence against unauthorised access, ensuring online password security is crucial.
 This guide will outline techniques for generating strong passwords and describe secure storage practices.

 Why are my passwords important when investing in crypto?

-You can use websites like security.org to check the strength of your password by revealing how long it would take a computer to crack it.
-However, even if your password is resistant to computer hacking, that does not rule out a human gaining access to your online accounts.
+Websites such as security.org can check the strength of your password by revealing how long it would take a computer to crack it.

 Tips for creating a secure password

-Choosing a longer password makes it much harder to crack.
-Your password should contain a mixture of uppercase and lowercase letters as well as a combination of special characters and numbers.
 For example, a super-strong password would be something like $uperStrong72!
-According to security.org, this password would take a computer two hundred million years to crack. #BulletProof99! would take 15 billion years to crack.
-Now those are some secure passwords!
+According to security.org, this password would take a computer two hundred million years to crack.
+Now that is a secure password!

 Complex passwords increase your online security, but they also make it hard for us to remember them.
-This leads people to commit a cardinal sin: storing the password in a web browser such as Google Chrome.
+Using a secure password manager application can generate strong passwords for you, store them securely, and autofill them when needed.

 Malware can access your saved passwords stored in your web browser or on your computer.
 Next time that little pop-up asks you if you would like to save your password, don’t do it.
-You might become the victim of an attack.
+Only utilise password managers to store your login details.